Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S. Banks: Methods

-\paragraph{Privacy Policy Retrieval} We built a custom crawler based on Scrapy~\cite{scrapy} that searches for links containing a list of privacy policy-related keywords in either the link's anchor text or URL.
+\paragraph{Privacy policy retrieval.} We built a custom crawler based on Scrapy~\cite{scrapy} that searches for links containing a list of privacy policy-related keywords in either the link's anchor text or URL.
 Our keyword list was informed by prior research~\cite{amos_privacy_2021, libert_automated_2018, wagner_privacy_2023, srinath_privacy_2021} and iteratively refined and tested on a sample of 100 banks.
 Our crawler searched for relevant links up to a depth of three to ensure reliable discovery of privacy policies.
-It successfully accessed 91.31\% of webpages and successfully downloaded 100\% of identified potential privacy policies.
 We manually visited 373 bank websites where the crawler failed to access pages, found no privacy-related content, or no GLBA notices (which we expected all banks to provide).
 We also manually reviewed the top 200 banks due to more complex site structures.
 In total, we collected 11,265 potential privacy policy files.
-Through automated and manual review , we filtered out non-relevant files and duplicates, resulting in 3,372 unique privacy files across 2,069 banks.
+Through automated and manual review, we filtered out non-relevant files and duplicates, resulting in 3,305 unique privacy files across 2,069 banks.